peymathi/cs438-final-project/README.md

 ## Installation

-The executables for the game are too large to store on github, instead here are links executables for all the main operating systems:
+The executables for the game are too large to store on github, instead here are links to executables for all the main operating systems:

 - [Windows](https://drive.google.com/file/d/1SYeZhQCkGy4KUKJX6YrzTJkvQnI52XIt/view?usp=sharing)
 - [Mac](https://drive.google.com/file/d/1oRpSWF2LL81OuqsdiAe5xmGdPDlTcLbE/view?usp=sharing)